Chip Gaines Gushes Over Wife Joanna In Anniversary Post: ‘You Really Are The Girl Of My Dreams’

 Juuuust married!
 Everything about you has made everything about me better.
 And 17 years later I’m still learning from and loving on the most incredible woman in the world.
 After all these years Joanna Lea Stevens, you really are the girl of my dreams..
 Happy 17th sweet girl.
 I love you????

-In the first of two images Chip posted to Instagram, he allowed fans into his and Joanna’s wedding day which took place at the Earle-Harrison House in Waco, Texas.
+In the first of two images Chip posted to Instagram, he allowed fans into his and Joanna’s wedding day, which took place at the Earle-Harrison House in Waco, Texas.
 The two were seated in what appeared to be the back of a horse-drawn carriage.
-A handcrafted sign which had the words just married was attached to the back of the vehicle.
-Joanna looked directly at the camera and smiled happily in the black and white image.
+A handcrafted sign with “just married” was attached to the back of the vehicle.
+Joanna looked directly at the camera and smiled happily in the black-and-white image.
 A small rhinestone crown was affixed to her hair, which was fashioned into an updo.
 Chip leaned into his new wife to plant a tender kiss upon her left cheek.
 He was not looking at the camera.

-In the second photo, a newer image of Joanna was shared.
+The second photo was a newer image of Joanna.
 She was seated on a staircase.
 The mother of five wore a gray long-sleeved shirt, jeans, and flat shoes for the photo.
 Her dark hair was worn long and lush and hung down over her shoulders.
 She smiled at the camera.

 Fans flipped out over Chip’s declaration of love for his wife.